George2f/september-testing/README.md

 # september-testing

-This project was made as a short caoability test in September 2021.
+This project was made as a short capability test in September 2021.

 It was bootstrapped with Create React App.
 The default README.md of Create React App can be found in /septesting.

 ## Why the name Septesting?

 Simple.
-Because it is a test, in September.
-There are a few easter eggs in the app if you play tih the logo in the header.
+Because it is a test in September.
+There are a few easter eggs in the app and you can find them by playing with the the logo.

 ## How to run it?